hqmq/presentation-accidental-design/script.md

 Now I can dive into any of my top-level concerns and break them into diagrams of their own.

 ## Intentional Abstraction
 This again matches up with a well-known software design idea.
 You should have multiple levels of abstraction within your system.
-There should be just a few objects at the highest level of abstraction, and each other their jobs should be taken care of by more details objects.
+There should be just a few objects at the highest level of abstraction, and each other their jobs should be taken care of by more detailed objects.

 But once again, I didn't arrive at this design by knowing about abstraction...